-The 'default' threshold distance (buffer) of 300 metres required for the existing Bega Cheese Limited dairy processing plant encompasses a number of existing residences and the Koroit and District Primary School.
-To ensure that existing operations can continue, and a wide range of land uses can establish in the industrial area, it is necessary to prevent the ad hoc intrusion of sensitive uses, in particular, additional residential development from locating close to the industrial area.
+The default threshold distance (buffer) of 300 metres required for the Bega Cheese landholdings encompasses a number of existing residences and the Koroit and District Primary School.

+To guarantee the existing and future operation of the Bega Cheese Limited Factory, it is necessary to prevent the ad hoc intrusion of sensitive uses, in particular, additional residential development from locating close to the industrial area.

 A policy statement alone is insufficient to guide planning decisions in relation to buffers and interfaces with industrial land, and a policy should be supported by the transparency of a planning control.

-Therefore, it is recommended that the Environmental Significance Overlay (ESO) should be applied to land within 300 metres of the Bega dairy processing plant.
+Therefore, it is recommended that the Environmental Significance Overlay (ESO) should be applied to land within 300 metres of the Bega Cheese Limited landholding, until a site specific buffer (or separation distance) is determined for the plant.